 Online brainstorming is controversial as some experts see it helpful and others don’t.
 This type can overcome the barriers that stand against the team from meeting physically.
 It allows them to meet virtually, share, discuss, and evaluate ideas.
 Of course, physical contact with the team benefits as the human interaction between the team supports it.
 Yet, several tools and methods added many advantages to online brainstorming, as discussed later.
-First, learn about this year’s video conferencing statistics.

 The Benefits of the Online Brainstorming